 4.4.
 Then:

-(i) If the test statistic does not exceed the pass decision number for the sample size given in the following table, a pass decision is reached for the pollutant;
+(i) If the test statistic does not exceed the pass decision number for the sample size given in Table App4/1, a pass decision is reached for the pollutant;

-(ii) If the test statistic equals or exceeds the fail decision number for the sample size given in the following table, a fail decision is reached for the pollutant;
+(ii) If the test statistic equals or exceeds the fail decision number for the sample size given in Table App4/1, a fail decision is reached for the pollutant;

 (iii) Otherwise, an additional vehicle is tested and the procedure is applied to the sample with one extra unit.